jdvivar/danielvivar.com/README.md

   <img src="https://www.netlify.com/img/global/badges/netlify-color-accent.svg"/>
 </a>

-This site contains a personal resumé/CV as a simple [Vue.js](https://github.com/vuejs/vue) app.
-It uses the new [Vue CLI 3](https://github.com/vuejs/vue-cli).
-You can visit it live in https://www.danielvivar.com.
-It's still on construction though! 🏗👷
+This site contains a personal resumé/CV as a [Vue.js](https://github.com/vuejs/vue) app.
+It makes use of [Vue CLI 3](https://github.com/vuejs/vue-cli).

 ## How to start